Basic policy on risk management

 The Board of Directors is composed of all of the directors.
-It decides on the Group’s management policy and strategic goals for risk taking, formulates a risk management policy, etc. that reflects these strategic goals based on a solid understanding of the location and nature of risks, and develops an appropriate risk governance system and supervises its implementation.
-The Board of Directors has voluntarily established the Risk Committee and the Conflicts of Interest Committee, as advisory bodies, based on the business strategies and risk characteristics of the Group.
+It decides on the Group’s management policy and strategic goals for risk taking, formulates a risk management policy that reflects these strategic goals based on a solid understanding of where and what risks exist, and develops an appropriate risk governance system and supervises its implementation.
+The Board of Directors has voluntarily established the Risk Committee and the Conflicts of Interest Committee as advisory bodies based on the business strategies and risk characteristics of the Group.

-The Risk Committee receives requests for consultation from the Board of Directors on matters concerning the business circumstances surrounding the Group and the effectiveness of its risk management, etc., reviews their appropriateness, and reports its findings.
+The Risk Committee receives requests for consultation from the Board of Directors on matters concerning the recognition of the environment surrounding the Group and the effectiveness of its risk management reviews their appropriateness, and reports its findings.

 Conflicts of Interest Committee

 The Conflicts of Interest Committee receives requests for consultation from the Board of Directors on matters concerning the Group’s fiduciary duties and conflicts of interest management, which are the foundation on which the Group seeks to become the “Best Partner” of its clients based on a fiduciary spirit, reviews their appropriateness, and reports its findings.

 (2) Risk management process

 In the Group, the Risk Management Department and individual risk management-related departments act as the second line of defense, performing risk management using the following procedure.
 This risk management process, along with its associated systems, undergoes regular auditing by the Internal Audit Department, which acts as the third line of defense.